davy7125/polyphone/en/manual/soundfont-editor/editing-pages/editing-of-the-general-information.md

 Comments
 : Information not included in any of the previous categories.

-Kind of samples
+Bit depth
-: Indicates whether the samples are stored with a 16-bit or 24-bit resolution.
+: Indicates whether the samples are stored with a 16-bit or 24-bit resolution (in which case the compression is not allowed).
   Please note that 24-bit samples may not be supported in some synthesizers.

+Compression
+: Enables the sample compression (in which case the bit depth is set to 16 bits).
+If this option is enabled, a compress button will be displayed in the [sample editor](manual/soundfont-editor/editing-pages/sample-editor.md).
+  The compression is a feature provided by the [sf3 format](manual/annexes/the-different-soundfont-formats.md#doc_sf3) and might not be supported by all synthesizers.
+  Enabling or disabling this option will determine the file format when saving, and Polyphone will change the file extension .sf2 / .sf3 if necessary.

 ## General information {#doc_info}